-The minor consists of nine courses with a total of 24 credit hours.
-The eight courses are offered online.
-The eight courses in the minor concentration are:
+The minor consists of nine courses with a total of 24 credit hours that must be completed in a designated sequence.

+These courses are offered online.
+The nine courses in the minor concentration are:

 - 1. Introduction to Communication Disorders (BSLP340) (3 credits) - 2.
 Cognitive and Speech-Language Development in Children (BSLP370) (3 credits) - 3.
 Introduction to Phonetics (BSLP311) (1 credit) - 4.
 Introduction to Speech Sound Disorders (BSLP347) - 5.
 Clinical Processes of Speech Language Pathologist Assistant (BSL445) (3 credits) - 6.
 Anatomy and Physiology of the Speech, Language and Hearing Mechanism (BSLP310) (3 credits) - 7.
 Aural Rehabilitation (BSLP432) (2 credits) - 8.
+Acoustic & Psychoacoustic Aspects of Sound and Voice Reception and Perception (BSLT345)

+(3 credits)

-Basic Audiology, Acoustics and Psychoacoustics Aspects of Sound and Voice Reception and Perception (BSLP312) (3 credits) - 9.
-Language Disorders of Children (BSLP440) (3 credits)
+9. Language Disorders of Children (BSLP440) (3 credits)